Community-based group homes

-Community Strategies is proud to oversee many of our consumers within a Homecare Provider model.
+Community Strategies is proud to oversee many of our consumers within a Shared Living model.
 We work with families or individuals who have opened their homes to care for people in need of supportive housing and services due to physical, developmental, or mental health reasons.
 Providers are responsible for residents’ food, lodging, protection, supervision, and household services.

 Residential Services (24/7 staff-supported living)

 Some Community Strategies consumers reside in single-family homes with a small number of other individuals with similar behavioral and clinical needs.
 All homes are staffed 24 hours per day with a high staff-to-resident ratio.
 Staff members provide support consumers through externalized and internalized relapse prevention, anger management, and conflict resolution.
 Staff members provide close supervision to ensure safety.

 The main therapeutic objectives for residents of these homes are behavior modification and applied behavioral analysis that concentrates on teaching positive social behaviors within a home-like setting.
 Residential services consumers also spend time in the community with staff supervision, and provided they comply with program and household rules.
 Staff members are trained in individual behavioral management techniques.